-To ensure that all of our pupils receive equal protection, we will give special consideration to any children who is:
+To ensure that all of our pupils receive equal protection, we will give special consideration to:

-- disabled or have special educational needs staff must consider whether their behaviour, mood and injury may relate to possible abuse and not just their SEN or disability; be aware that they have a higher risk of peer group isolation; there is a possibility of a disproportionate impact of bullying; and they may have difficulties with communication; - children in the care of the Local Authority; - living in a domestic abuse situation; - affected by parental substance misuse; - asylum seekers; - living away from home; - vulnerable to being bullied, or engaging in bullying; - living in temporary accommodation; - live transient lifestyles; - living in chaotic and unsupportive home situations; - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, sexuality or gender identity disorder; - involved directly or indirectly in child sexual exploitation or child trafficking; - do not have English as a first language.
+- Children with special educational needs and disabilities or health issues.
+Staff must consider whether their behaviour, mood and injury may relate to possible abuse and not just their SEN or disability; be aware that they have a higher risk of child group isolation; there is a possibility of a disproportionate impact of bullying; and they may have difficulties with communication; - Looked after children and previously looked after children; - Children living in a domestic abuse situation; (now defined in law as 'victims') - Children affected by parental substance misuse; - · Asylum seekers; - Children living away from home; - Those vulnerable to being bullied, or engaging in bullying; - Children living in temporary accommodation; - Those who live transient lifestyles; - Children living in chaotic and unsupportive home situations; - Children vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, sexuality or gender identity disorder; - involved directly or indirectly in child sexual exploitation or child trafficking; - do not have English as a first language - Children who need a social worker (Child in Need and Child Protection Plans) - Children who are absent from education, particularly on repeat occasions or for prolonged periods. - Children requiring mental health support - Care leavers - Children with family members in prison accessible formats and extra pastoral support.)

-(Special consideration includes: the provision of safeguarding information, resources in community languages and accessible formats and extra pastoral support.)
+(Special consideration includes: the provision of safeguarding information, resources in community languages and